Course overview

 - Creativity

-- Identify and analyse strategic issues innovative SMEs and family firms are facing.
+- Identify and analyse strategic issues innovative start-ups, SMEs and family firms are facing.

-- Present solutions to these SMEs/family firms in a clear and concise matter
+- Present solutions to these start-ups, SMEs/family firms in a clear and concise matter

 - Coordinate teamwork assignments in a multi-cultural setting